 Under the hood of the entry-level CX-5 model is Mazda's SkyActiv 2.0-liter inline-four, which features a lightweight design as well as the world's highest compression ratio for a mass-produced car (13:1).
 This motor produces 155 horsepower and 150 lb-ft of torque, but its real forte is efficiency: with the standard six-speed manual transmission, fuel economy is rated at a class-leading 26 mpg in the city and 35 mpg on the highway.

 All other CX-5 models feature a SkyActiv 2.5-liter four-cylinder that's good for 184 horsepower and 185 lb-ft of torque.
 Available only with the six-speed automatic, this mill shaves about a second from the 2.0-liter's zero-to-60 mph time.

 The available six-speed automatic transmission is a unique unit that combines the advantages of a conventional automatic, a continuously variable transmission (CVT) and a dual clutch transmission.
 At low speeds the gearbox performs like conventional torque-converter automatic with the attendant benefits of smooth and easy operation.
 At higher speeds (more than five to eight mph), the torque converter locks and the transmission performs like a dual clutch - quick shifts with little power-delivery interruption and rev-matched downshifts.

-With this gearbox, the CX-5 returns 26/32 mpg, while adding all-wheel-drive (available only with the automatic) drops the highway figure to 31 mpg.
+With this gearbox, the 2.5L CX-5 returns 26/33 mpg, while adding all-wheel-drive drops the city figure to 24 and the highway figure to 30 mpg.

 The CX-5 crossover makes Mazda the first-ever automaker to specifically develop and incorporate automotive components using 1,800 MPa ultra-high tensile steel.